Kunle123/StoryWall/docs/setup/TWITTER_API_SETUP.md

 3. **Configure OAuth 2.0 Settings**
    - In your app settings, go to "User authentication settings"
    - Enable OAuth 2.0
-   - Set App permissions to "Read and write" (this includes media upload permissions)
+   - **CRITICAL:** Set App permissions to **"Read and write"** (this includes media upload permissions)
+     - ⚠️ **Important:** If you change permissions after users have already authorized, they must revoke and re-authorize to get tokens with the new permissions.
+See [X Developer docs](https://docs.x.com/fundamentals/developer-apps#app-permissions)
    - Set Type of App to "Web App"
    - Add callback URLs:
      - `https://www.storywall.com/api/twitter/callback`